-We saw that leaflets and posters giving details on how to complain about community services was available in all of the locations we visited, from GP surgeries and
+• We saw that leaflets and posters giving details on how to complain about community services was available in all of the locations we visited, from GP surgeries and

-- specialist clinics to the community services hubs and hospitals.
-The leaflets contained contact information for the Customer Care Team and gave advice on how to access help and support. - The Trust had policies and procedures available on the StaffZone (the trust's staff intranet) to support staff when dealing with complaints and included such guidance as staff resources when dealing with complaints and 'A guide to staff when saying sorry'.
+- The Trust had policies and procedures available on the StaffZone (the trust's staff intranet) to support staff when dealing with complaints and included such guidance as staff resources when dealing with complaints and 'A guide to staff when saying sorry'.
 This demonstrated that the Trust had mechanisms in place to inform patients and guide staff when dealing with complaints about services. - The Trust produced a monthly patient experience report for the board which detailed complaints, patient satisfaction scores and details of the NHS Friends and Families Tests undertaken together with feedback from other sources such as the NHS Choices website. - We saw that the report detailed the actions taken as a result of patient feedback.
 For January 2014 the actions included a presentation to staff on the importance of customer care following comments about staff attitude; extending the timing for the automatic door on the Sapphire Unit; offering alternative brand of nicotine gum in the smoking cessation clinics and introducing a newsletter to keep patients up to date in the Food Champion Programme.
 This demonstrated that the Trust had mechanisms to listen to patients' concerns, bring them to the Board's attention and where possible took action to address them. - We spoke to managers across the service and found that not all managers had access to their team's complaints.
 We spoke with one manager and queried how they could address issues if they were not aware of the details and were told that complaints were dealt with corporately.
 We found that managers' access to complaints varied across the county.

-Are Community Health Services for Adults well-led?
+Are services well-led?